albar965/littlenavmap-manual/src/en/ROUTECALC.rst

 .. _routecalc-use-tracks:

-Use NAT, PACOTS or AUSOTS tracks
+Use NAT or PACOTS tracks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The calculation will also consider tracks like NAT, PACOTS or AUSOTS, if selected.
+The calculation will also consider tracks like NAT or PACOTS, if selected.
 This button is disabled if no tracks were downloaded.

 See :doc:`TRACKS` for more information.